-Yae Beach is like most of the other beaches you will find on the peninsula between Kamala and Patong, not the best beach to swim from.
-So it does not matter so much that it is difficult to get to, Phuket has enough top beaches to choose from.
+Yae Beach is like most of the other beaches you will find on the peninsula between Kamala and Patong, it is not the best beach if you want to go swimming.
+So it does not matter so much that it is difficult to get to; Phuket has enough top beaches to choose from.

-But should you feel like visit Yea beach, it can be done if you buy a day pass or are a guest in The Naka’s beach restaurant.
+But should you feel like visiting Yea beach, it can be done if you buy a day pass or are a guest in The Naka’s beach restaurant or resort.

 Kalim Beach is not your first choice if you want to spend a day on the beach unless you stay in one of the hotels just behind the beach.

-Although it is a very picturesque beach, the beach is not good for swimming.
+Although it is a very picturesque beach, the beach is not suitable for swimming.
 The seabed is very rocky and has many dead corals.

-If you visit Kalin street food market, which is one of Phuket’s largest, then you can sit and enjoy your meal while enjoying the view.
+If you visit Kalin street food market, one of Phuket’s largest, you can sit and enjoy your meal while enjoying the view.
 You will have a five-star view and a delicious meal for a bargain.

-In the low season, the beach is popular with local surfers as this is where they can find Phuket’s biggest waves.
+In the low season, the beach is popular with local surfers, it is here you can find Phuket’s biggest waves.

-However, these are tiny waves compared to those you find elsewhere globally, so do not expect much in surfing, except for some dinner entertainment.
+However, these are tiny waves compared to those you can find worldwide, so do not expect much in surfing, except for some dinner entertainment.